 Late January (junior year): Admissions application due

-When considering applications to the IMAcc program, we look for the following characteristics:
+When considering applications to the M.S. in Finance program, we look for the following characteristics:

-The admissions committee places some emphasis on a student’s involvement in activities outside the classroom, as those activities help develop the personal and professional characteristics that will support academic and career success.
+The admissions committee places some emphasis on a student’s involvement in activities outside the classroom, such as participation in student organizations.
+These activities help students develop the personal and professional characteristics that will support academic and career success.

 Average GMAT score

 Average undergraduate GPA

 The application process to the M.S. in Finance Program has two parts.

 Apply to the M.S. in Finance: Applied Security Analysis Program in the spring semester of your junior year by submitting an online application.
 A link to the application is sent to all UW–Madison undergraduate students in finance.
 The deadline to apply is in late January.